+Service providers have existing physical connections to Google's network that they make available for their customers to use.
 After you establish connectivity with a service provider, you can request a Partner Interconnect connection from your service provider.
 After the service provider provisions your connection, you can start passing traffic between your networks by using the service provider's network.

-Layer 2 versus layer 3 connectivity
+Layer 2 versus Layer 3 connectivity

-For layer 2 connections, you must configure and establish a BGP session between your Cloud Routers and on-premises routers for each VLAN attachment that you create.
+For Layer 2 connections, you must configure and establish a BGP session between your Cloud Routers and on-premises routers for each VLAN attachment that you create.
 The BGP configuration information is provided by the VLAN attachment after your service provider has configured it.

-For layer 3 connections, your service provider establishes a BGP session between your Cloud Routers and their edge routers for each VLAN attachment.
+For Layer 3 connections, your service provider establishes a BGP session between your Cloud Routers and their edge routers for each VLAN attachment.
 You don't need to configure BGP on your on-premises router.
 Google and your service provider automatically set the correct configurations.

-The following topology diagrams show example Partner Interconnect connections for layer 2 and layer 3.
+The following topology diagrams show example Partner Interconnect connections for Layer 2 and Layer 3.

 Redundancy and SLA

-Google recommends that you use the 99.99% availability configuration for production-level applications with a low tolerance for downtime.
+We recommend that you use the 99.99% availability configuration for production-level applications with a low tolerance for downtime.
 If your applications aren't mission-critical and can tolerate some downtime, you can use the 99.9% availability configuration.

-99.99% availability (recommended)
+99.99% availability topology

 Multiple service providers

-You can use multiple service providers to build a highly available topology.
-You must build redundant connections for each service provider in each metro.
 For example, you might provision two primary connections by using a local service provider that's close to your data center.
 For the backup connection, you might use a long-haul service provider to build two connections in a different metro.
-You must ensure that this topology meets all of your requirements for availability.
+Ensure that this topology meets all your requirements for availability.